 For work proposed within National Marine Sanctuaries, National Parks, National Seashores, and other federally designated managed areas, it is the responsibility of the applicant to request and obtain any necessary permits or letters of agreement from the appropriate government agencies prior to commencement of an award.
 For applicants who propose to conduct research or monitoring activities that may affect any coral species that are listed under the Endangered Species Act, you will likely need an Endangered Species Act Section 10(a)(1)(A) permit.
-For more information see: http://www.nmfs.noaa.gov/pr/permits/corals.htm.

-1. Other submissions: The pre- and final applications should also state in the Project Narrative or supporting material whether the project has been submitted for funding consideration elsewhere.
+l.
+Other submissions: The applications should also state in the Project Narrative or supporting material whether the project has been submitted for funding consideration elsewhere.